altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Is this it?"<br/>

-Altina looked down at the book in his hands.
+Altina looked down at the book in his hands.<br/>

 Regis scratched his head and said: